milano12345/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
     @A block has some white space above and below it, and tolerates no html elements next to it. (except when ordered otherwise, by addding a float declaration.)
+    Display: inline; means that the element is displayed inline; inside the current block on the same line.

 3. What are the 4 areas of the box model?
 The four areas of box model.
+@
 1. Content
 2. Padding
 3. Border